-For a SONET/SDH interface, a BITS DS1 or E1 physical port, or an E1 port interface that supports SSM, or for a synchronous Ethernet interface that supports ESMC, a timing input provides a quality level value to indicate the source of timing of the farend transmitter.
+For a SONET/SDH interface, a BITS DS1 or E1 physical port, a DS1 or E1 port interface that supports SSM, or a synchronous Ethernet interface that supports ESMC, a timing input provides a quality level value to indicate the source of timing of the far-end transmitter.
 These values provide input to the selection processes on the nodal timing subsystem.
 This selection process determines which input to use to generate the signal on the SSM egress ports and the reference to use to synchronize the nodal clock, as described below.